An article hit last week that argued in favor of events API over webhooks, specifically talking about consuming Stripe’s

 ?partition= parameter and multiple cooperating consumers, but like the horizon trimming problem, it requires significantly more upfront design, a more elaborate API, and a more complex implementation.
 On the provider’s side, many large and frequent fetches are likely to put more pressure on the database, whereas that would be minimal with webhooks (you can often just fire payloads into a Kafka topic and scale out consumers as necessary).

-Now, despite these considerations, the downsides of webhooks are so consideration (in my opinion), that building from the ground up today I’d still be most tempted to come up with solutions and try to make an events API work.
+Now, despite these considerations, the downsides of webhooks are so considerable (in my opinion), that building from the ground up today I’d still be most tempted to come up with solutions and try to make an events API work.